aubm/aubm-website/content/posts/how-to-better-promote-your-bad-ideas.md

 The use of analogies is a good strategy to understand new unknown concepts by comparing them to more familiar and somehow similar ones.
 For example, comparing containers to lightweight virtual machines can help someone at getting a first idea of the concept.
 But analogies have limits, and the more we deep into the specificities of the individual concepts, the less the analogy stays relevant.

-To put it another way, the less a person knows about a given topic, the easiest it will be for you to abuse of fallacious analogies.
+To put it another way, the less a person knows about a given topic, the easier it will be for you to abuse of fallacious analogies.
 So whenever possible, take advantage of this!

 > Bringing the whole Angular stack for an app as simple as that one is like using a sledgehammer to kill a gnat.
 >